vitalyq/frontend-cookbook/browsers.md

     3. Find Android 4.0.3 (IceCreamSandwich) section
     4. Check Google APIs Intel x86 Atom System Image and click Apply
 - Chrome 42 doesn't work on x86 Android 4.0.3 image, install it on Android 4.4 from [apk](https://www.apkmirror.com/apk/google-inc/chrome/chrome-42-0-2311-111-release/chrome-42-0-2311-111-x86-android-apk-download/)
-- Home button is not functional on Android 4.1 image.
-Use Android 4.2 instead.
+- Home button is not functional on Android 4.1 image, use Android 4.2 instead
+- UC Browser from Google Play doesn't work on emulator, install it from [apk](https://www.apkmirror.com/apk/ucweb-inc/uc-browser/uc-browser-11-4-5-1005-release/uc-browser-11-4-5-1005-2-android-apk-download/)
+- Some browsers don't have x86 builds available and should be tested with a real device

 ## Supplement: Android Browsers List